Skip to main content

 A parliamentary system would have diverse opinions, from the Government and the Opposition.
 Team Bongbong and Team Leni would face each other.
 Team Leni would question Team Bongbong.
 Team Bongbong would need to answer right away.
 As mentioned earlier, Kiko and Bam would already be in the parliament if the Liberal Party were the Opposition party.
 It's because voters will vote via parties, not separate candidates.
 No need to look for certain candidates.
 Instead, people will just vote for the party that they believe will help the Philippines.
 There would be no monopoly of power.
 The Government and the Opposition have their roles.
 Even better, weekly debates between the two sides, can reveal which party is credible.
 It would also mean the removal of certain party members who may ruin the name of their respective parties.
 A vote of no confidence can be raised, if ever any member of the parliament loses the confidence of the Parliament.
 That means such leaders who are termed pasaway (incorrigible) can be easier removed compared to an impeachment trial.
 These moves may cause more people to resign and plead guilty, giving less room for corruption.

 Andrew James Masigan, an economist and supporter of Leni, even supports charter change.
 Hopefully, Kiko and Bam will change their stance on charter change.
 Charter change doesn't mean that it's kissing away the Bill of Rights or no more elections.
 Charter change, if done right, can have tremendous benefits.
 Sure, success is a step-by-step process.
 However, broken and rotten steps don't lead to success.
-Success often means rerouting from the path you're in, to the better path.
-It may also mean replacing certain roads and bridges that need replacement.
-Bam and Kiko need to see that their victory now is short term.
+Success often means rerouting from the path you're in to the better path.
+It may also mean replacing certain roads and bridges that need to be replaced.
+Bam and Kiko need to see that their victory now is short-term.
 They need to realize that only a parliamentary system could give the Opposition, a real voice.

 If we're to focus on long-term healing, systemic change is what we need.
 Short-term benefits can be good but only if they lead to long-term benefits.
 One must think long-term, beyond peoples, and think that the system itself badly needs updating.